jeffpar/pcjs.v1/_posts/2014-10-23-improved-pc-dos-700-support.md

 ---

-[PCjs v1.15.6](https://github.com/jeffpar/pcjs/releases/tag/v1.15.6) is a fairly minor update that fixes a few Floppy Disk Controller (FDC) issues and one CPU emulation bug that prevented [PC-DOS 7.00](/disks/pcx86/dos/ibm/7.00/) from working properly.
+[PCjs v1.15.6](https://github.com/jeffpar/pcjs/releases/tag/v1.15.6) is a fairly minor update that fixes a few Floppy Drive Controller (FDC) issues and one CPU emulation bug that prevented [PC-DOS 7.00](/disks/pcx86/dos/ibm/7.00/) from working properly.

 There are also some Debugger improvements; for example, if you turn on "fdc" and "int" messages in the